 JLM Voluntarism Scholarship

 Volunteers on the Scholarship Committee serve as mentors throughout the school year for previous year JLM scholarship recipients.
 These mentees are female, first-generation college students attending a local college.
 Volunteers will meet with recipients both as a group and one-on-one for regular mentoring.
 In the spring, JLM members select 3 high school senior scholarship recipients by advertising & promoting the application to current high school students, collecting applications, and reviewing applications with JLM leadership.
-The 2018-2019 JLM Voluntarism application period will resume January 2019.
+Click here to view the 2018-2019 scholarship application (deadline April 14).

 Tennessee Advocacy for Public Awareness (TAPA)